Ayan Kumar Bhunia

 the model to adapt to the new category/style.
 In this paper, we offer a novel perspective --

-instead of asking for a model that generalises, we advocate for one that quickly adapts, with
+instead of asking for a model that generalises, we advocate for one that quickly adapts,

 just very few samples during testing (in a few-shot manner).
 To solve this new problem, we